THE ELITE CAREER BLOG

 How can we help you write a resume for your first job?

 1. Check out this blog we wrote about writing your first resume.
-There’s a free resume template for teenagers there that might come in handy.
+There’s a mockup there of resume template for teenagers there that might give you an idea of what to aim for!

 2. If you’d like more hands-on assistance, you could enrol in our Resume in a Day course.
 This is a great option to get your hands on multiple resume templates, as well as lots of video content telling what to do in each section.
 It’s a great option for families!